MicrosoftDocs/security/operations/respond-incident.md

 ### Step 1.
 Triage the alert in the Microsoft Sentinel portal

-A Tier-1 SOC analyst sees a multi-stage incident in the Microsoft Sentinel portal and notes the following:
+A Tier-1 SOC analyst sees a multi-stage incident in the Microsoft Sentinel portal and notes that:

 - The incident affects all of the Microsoft 365 Defender stack and the alerts cover all the MITRE categories.
 - From the **Entities** list, Microsoft Azure is part of this incident, which needs to be investigated using Microsoft Sentinel.
 - Top insights provide detailed information for entities of the incident, including VIP information from the watchlist, IP address reputation, and anomalies seen for accounts.
 - In the **Incident Comments**, output results of the following playbooks are included:

-  - IP reputation: Get virus total IP reputation of all external IPs associated with the incident, and the geo-location of each IPs.
+  - IP reputation: Get virus total IP reputation of all external IPs associated with the incident, and the geo-location of each IP.
 Reputation is the IP's score calculated from the votes of the VirusTotal's community.

   - User Account Risk Details: Get risk details from the IdentityInfo table of all users associated with the incident.